 Crochet scarf patterns can be made and worn all year long.
-Of course, you're not going to want to wear a huge super scarf when it's warm out.
+You're not going to want to wear a huge super scarf when it's warm out.
 On those days, you'll be looking for a lightweight crochet scarf that serves more for decoration than function.
 These ten crochet lace scarf patterns are openwork designs that add that elegant handmade touch to your spring and summer outfits.
 Have fun making the different designs!

 01 of 10

 Filet crochet is one type of lace crochet.
 Filet crochet patterns use graphs, so that is something that you'll have to learn if you are new to the technique.
-However, it's pretty easy to pick up, and this crochet pattern by Illuminate Crochet is a really simple one for beginners to the niche.
+However, it's pretty easy to pick up, and this crochet pattern by Illuminate Crochet is a simple one for beginners to the niche.
 It comes with terrific instructions for filet crochet.
 The beautiful pastel colors are an added bonus for a lightweight scarf that might be worn in the spring.

 02 of 10